Our Nursery School Environment

 Montessori nurseries focus on the whole child.
 Social, Physical, Intellectual and Spiritual development.
 Our Prepared Environment is based on having a mixed age group of children and clearly defined areas where the children are free to use as and when they wish and under the guidance of our Montessori teachers.

-Children can pour their own drinks gain confidence as well as competence, but the main purpose of such an exercises is a deeper one; children who work on real tasks which involve hand and the mind together develop a great calm and capacity to concentrate which is the best possible preparation for the intellectual work to come.
+Children can pour their own drinks gain confidence as well as competence, but the main purpose of such an exercise is a deeper one; children who work on real tasks which involve hand and the mind together develop a great calm and capacity to concentrate which is the best possible preparation for the intellectual work to come.

 Through activities, conversation and practice they learn acceptable ways to express their feelings and needs and to have respect for the feelings and needs of others.

 The sensorial materials are designed to stimulate and refine the senses.
-Through our senses we begin to explore and find out about the world around us.
-Children today are bombarded by a multi-sensorial toys.
-Sight, sound, movement come all together which can be confusing and frustrating.
+Through our senses, we begin to explore and find out about the world around us.
+Children today are bombarded by multi-sensorial toys.
+Sight, sound, and movement come all together which can be confusing and frustrating.
 Montessori sensorial materials are designed to refine the senses, working on one sense at a time, isolating a defining quality such as size, shape, colour, smell, taste or texture.
 These materials help a child to observe, make comparisons, form judgements and make decisions.